 Throughout the day and night, the temperature might fluctuate greatly.
 A 24-hour exposure to extreme cold or heat stunts plant growth and stressed plants eventually become stunted themselves.

-greenhouses are often heated and ventilated for specific species of plants, such as food crops, in order to maintain a consistent temperature.
-Heaters with timers attached to them allow you to adjust the temperature to suit your needs.
+Greenhouses are often heated and ventilated for specific species of plants, such as food crops, in order to maintain a consistent temperature.
+Greenhouse heaters with timers attached to them allow you to adjust the temperature to suit your needs.
 Every type of plant thrives in a temperature-controlled environment that mimics its natural habitat.

 Temperatures of 25 degrees Celsius are ideal for most plants.
 This temperature is ideal for photosynthesis.
 At increasing carbon dioxide levels, that optimal temperature can be raised to 28 degrees Celsius.